Soft tissue sarcomas and rare soft tissue tumours – Brief information

 The obtained samples are subsequently analysed histologically, immunohistochemically and genetically by specialists, with molecular genetic tests becoming more and more important.
 The analyses serve to confirm the diagnosis of a soft tissue tumour and, once confirmed, to determine the subtype.
 For this, a very comprehensive characterization of soft tissue tumours will be available soon, which will make individualized (meaning tailored) therapies for single patients possible.
 Hence, analysis and research on tumour tissue is crucial.

-Since the disease is overall rare, the obtained tissue samples should not only be studied by the local pathologist, but should also be sent to a reference centre for paediatric pathology – such as the reference pathologist of the CWS Study Group of the GPOH in Bonn.
+Since the disease is overall rare, the obtained tissue samples should not only be studied by the local pathologist, but should also be sent to a reference centre for paediatric pathology – such as the reference pathologist of the Soft Tissue Sarcoma Study Group of the GPOH (GPOH-STS-Study Group) in Bonn.
 Such a centre receives tissue samples of a certain tumours from all over Germany and therefore provides special experience with the assessment.
 The diagnosis is further confirmed by an additional molecular genetic analysis promoting superior tumour characterization, thereby providing relevant directions for the treatment.
+In many cases, however, research into unknown factors is still needed to gain a better understanding of these tumours.

-Note: for molecular genetic analysis, fresh frozen tumour tissue is implicitly required.
+Note: For molecular genetic analysis, fresh frozen tumour tissue is implicitly required.
 Therefore, it is crucial that the biopsy is taken in a centre that is specialized in paediatric oncology, where both the expertise and the facilities to process the tumour samples are adequately given.
-Remaining samples will be stored in the tumour bank and may be used for research aiming at treatment optimisation of these tumours.
+Remaining samples will be stored in the tumour bank (now biobank) and may be used for research aiming at treatment optimisation of these tumours.
+For more information on tumour banking see additional page on registries and studies of the GPOH-STS Study Center.

 Tests to assess spread of disease (staging)